 Lord, we proclaim your majesty and are consumed with awe.
 We tremble before your glory acknowledging that you alone have all strength and power.
 We give our highest praise to you, oh Lord.

-A related post that you may enjoy is called What Is The One Thing That Makes You Glad?
+- What Is The One Thing That Makes You Glad?

 Here is where you can read the entire chapter of Psalm 68.